vectordotdev/vector/rfcs/2022-07-28-13691-registered-internal-events.md

 - Custom registered metric in the `SourceSender` that should be an `InternalEvent`: https://github.com/vectordotdev/vector/pull/13611
-- Performance boost from emiiting events once per batch: https://github.com/vectordotdev/vector/pull/13739
+- Performance boost from emitting events once per batch: https://github.com/vectordotdev/vector/pull/13739

 ## Scope